conan-io/docs/reference/commands/misc/user.rst

 	$ conan user [-h] [-p PASSWORD] [--remote REMOTE] [-c] [name]

-Update your cached user name (and auth token) to avoid it being requested later, e.g. while you're uploading a package.
+Authenticates against a remote with user/pass, caching the auth token.
+Useful to avoid the user and password being requested later. e.g. while you're uploading a package.
 You can have more than one user (one per remote).
 Changing the user, or introducing the password is only necessary to upload packages to a remote.

 .. code-block:: bash

     positional arguments:
       name                  Username you want to use.
 If no name is provided it will show the current user.

     optional arguments:
       -h, --help            show this help message and exit -p PASSWORD, --password PASSWORD
                             User password.
 Use double quotes if password with spacing, and escape quotes if existing
       --remote REMOTE, -r REMOTE
                             look in the specified remote server
       -c, --clean           Remove user and tokens for all remotes

 **Examples**: